-The point at which an application for probate is being considered is also the most likely time for legal action by a solicitor challenging probate either by objection to the proposed executor, by questioning validity by disputing the will itself or by making application for the rights of a dependent who has not had adequate provision made in the will.
+The point at which an application for probate is being considered is also the most likely time for legal action by disputed will solicitors challenging probate either by objection to the proposed executor, by questioning validity by disputing the will itself or by making application for the rights of a dependent who has not had adequate provision made in the will.

 Disputing a Will

-A third party may consider instructing a solicitor to dispute a will and may take action challenging probate for any number of reasons.
+A third party may consider instructing a disputed will solicitor to object to a will and may take legal action challenging probate for any number of reasons.
 The starting point to challenge a will relates to execution.
 In order for the will to be considered valid, each of the following requirements must have been met: